raphw/byte-buddy/README.md

 Byte Buddy is [listed on Tidelift](https://tidelift.com/subscription/pkg/maven-net-bytebuddy-byte-buddy?utm_source=byte-buddy&utm_medium=referral).
 If you are not using Byte Buddy to an extent where you want to purchase explicit support and want to support the open source community in general, please consider a subscription.

+#### GitHub sponsors ####

+You can support my work via GitHub sponsors.
+Note that this option is only meant for commercial actors who are looking for a simple payment channel and that do not expect support in return.
+Support via GitHub Sponsors is not possible to maintain VAT compliance.
+Please reach out for a direct support agreement instead.

 #### Free ####

 General questions can be asked on [Stack Overflow](https://stackoverflow.com/questions/tagged/byte-buddy) or on the [Byte Buddy mailing list](https://groups.google.com/forum/#!forum/byte-buddy) which also serve as an archive for questions.
 Of course, bug reports will be considered also outside of a commercial plan.
 For open source projects, it is sometimes possible to receive extended help for taking Byte Buddy into use.